VUmcCGP/wisecondor/README.md

 ## Tables

-### sample_bins.bed
+### ID_bins.bed

 This file contains all bin-wise information.
 When data is 'NaN', the corresponding bin is included in the blacklist.
 The Z-scores are calculated as default using the within-sample reference bins as a null set.

-### sample_segments.bed
+### ID_segments.bed

 This file contains all segment-wise information.
-A combined Z-score is calculated using Stouffer's approach.
-The final z-score quantifies the difference between a certain segment and the others segments.
-Note that this score thus does not differentiate significant from non-significant 'aberrations'.
-This score could be particularly interesting for NIPT, where none (healthy) or one (e.g. tri21) aberrations are often expected.
+A combined Z-score is calculated using all within-reference bins enclosed by a segments' within-reference set as a null set.

-### sample_aberrations.bed
+### ID_aberrations.bed

 This file contains segments with a ratio surpassing a certain cutoff value, defined by the `--beta` parameter.

-### sample_chr_statistics.bed
+### ID_chr_statistics.bed

 This file contains some interesting statistics for each chromosome.
-The definition of the Z-scores matches the one from the 'sample_segments.bed'.
-Might be interesting for NIPT.
+The definition of the Z-scores matches the one from the 'ID_segments.bed'.
+Particularly interesting for NIPT.

 # Dependencies